- Allergy to Joint Replacements By Pat Campbell

 Secondly, after an almost 2 year recovery, I can most happily report that both hips AND knees do not hurt!!
 At most, my hips get stiff after prolonged use and I can’t squat as easily. … Read the rest

 Pat Walter from Surface Hippies contacted me.
 I want to make it clear that I am not a qualified pathologist, nor a medical doctor, I am just a researcher with an interest in hip resurfacing and biomaterial compatibility.
 I run an independent implant retrieval research laboratory within the J. Vernon Luck Snr MD Orthopaedic Research Center at UCLA/Orthopaedic Hospital in Los Angeles.
 As such, I am the fortunate recipient of specimens and information from … Read the rest

 Can I have a Hip Resurfacing if I am Allergic To Metals?Skin allergies to metals does not mean you will be allergic to a hip resurfacing device inside your body at the deep tissue level.
 This is a question that many people ask.
 The best way to know if you can have a hip resurfacing when you have skin allergies to metals is to ask an experienced hip resurfacing surgeon.
 Dr. Bose has written… Read the rest

 Hi, I am 32 years old and had CDH and hip displasia.
 My blood test revealed that I have a metal allergy, so total hip replacement is the only option for me. jing

 Answer from Gord Rathbone I had a reaction to both chrome and cobalt, in preliminary skin tests, prior to BHR 5 & 1/2 years ago.
-After considerable help from Keith Brewster and other research … Read the rest
+After considerable help from Keith Brewster and other research came to the conclusion summarized … Read the rest